-- 1. Student addresses concern directly with course instructor. - 2.
-In the absence of a successful resolution, the student may submit an appeal to the Assistant Vice President of Academic Affairs.
+1. Student addresses concern directly with course instructor.

+- 2. In the absence of a successful resolution, the student may submit an appeal to the appropriate Department Chair.
 The appeal should include a written statement identifying the element(s) of concern; justification for appeal; and attachment of any and/or all supporting rationale. - 3.
-The Assistant Vice President of Academic Affairs will review the appeal, perform whatever investigation is deemed necessary, and make a decision. - 4.
-Should the student after following the above procedure feel that circumstances warrant further appeal, the student may appeal in writing to the Vice President for Academic Affairs. - 5.
-The Vice President for Academic Affairs will review the merits of the case, and will notify the student, the instructor, and the Assistant Vice President of Academic Affairs in writing of the response of the appeal.
-The decision of the Vice President for Academic Affairs is final.
+The appropriate Department Chair will review the appeal, perform whatever investigation is deemed necessary, and make a decision. - 4.
+Should the student after following the above procedure feel that circumstances warrant further appeal, the student may appeal in writing to the Assistant Vice President for Academic Affairs. - 5.
+The Provost/Vice President for Student Affairs will review the merits of the case, and will notify the student, the instructor, and the Assistant Vice President of Academic Affairs in writing of the response of the appeal.
+The decision of the Provost/Vice President for Student Affairs is final.